 His design work has been covered in an array of online and print publications including Computer Arts, Net Magazine, Smashing Magazine, Helvetica Awards, Fiber Arts, Portland Monthly, Willamette Week, et al.

-Erin founded Shop after working for a more than a decade in ad agencies, design studios, and the private sector.
-He holds a Bachelor of Fine Arts in Digital Design and a Masters Degree in Graphic Design.
+Erin founded Shop after working for more than a decade in ad agencies, design studios, and the private sector.
+He holds a Bachelor of Fine Arts in Digital Design and attended Savannah College of Art and Design where he took a Masters Degree in Graphic Design.